Radio Repeaters & Communication Bridges

 A radio repeater is a specialized two-way radio designed to increase the communication range of a radio system.
-It receives signals on one frequency and transmits them on another frequency simultaneously, acting as a "relay station" boosting the power of the signal when it re-transmits.
+It receives signals on one frequency and transmits them at a higher power on another frequency simultaneously, acting as a "relay station" boosting the power of the signal when it re-transmits.
 Repeaters are usually placed in high locations such as mountain tops, the tops of buildings, or installed on towers, this is done to further increase their range.